 The Nanjemoy Community Center offers a wide variety of programs and services designed to fulfill the needs of the Nanjemoy community for all ages from tots to senior adults.
 Click here to get a copy of their newsletter.

-For more activities and events, get a copy of the August issue of
+For more activities and events, get a copy of

 , Charles County's Senior Center News.

 The Center is located at 4375 Port Tobacco Road, Nanjemoy, MD 20662.
 For more information, call

 to go to their website.
 The Center is open Monday and Wednesday - 8:30 am - 8:00 pm; Tuesday, Thursday, and Friday - 8:30 am - 4:30 pm.